FlexMeasures/flexmeasures/bvp/data/Readme.md

+# The bvp.data package

+This package holds all data models, db configuration and code that works on data.

-# How to get the database ready to use and maintain it
+This document describes how to get theo postgres database ready to use and maintain it (do migrations / changes to the structure).

-This is a small guide for getting the postgres database ready to use.
-It also has steps how to deal with migrations (changes to the structure).
+Finally, a fwe words on coding with database transactions in mind.

 Getting ready to use